vle-forge/vle-project.org/content/documentation/vle-1.1/distributions.md

 date = "2015-11-21T16:09:23+01:00"
 description = ""
 keywords = []
-title = "distributions"
+title = "Distributions"

 +++

 A distribution is a set of [packages]({{< ref "documentation/vle-1.1/packages.md">}}) available on an URL and a description file `packages.pkg`.
 For an example, you can look at the [VLE distribution]({{< ref "documentation/vle-1.1/vle-packages-distribution.md">}}).

 ### How to use a distribution

-To use a package distribution you have to add a remote URL into your vle.conf file (see the remote preferences of
-[vle.conf documentation]({{< ref
+To use a package distribution you have to add a remote URL into your `vle.conf` file (see the remote preferences of [vle.conf documentation]({{< ref "documentation/vle-1.1/configuration-file.md">}}).
-"documentation/vle-1.1/configuration-file.md">}}).
-Be carefull to add only URLs that you trust in.
+Be careful to add only URLs that you trust in.
 For example to add an URL of a distribution `http://mydistrib/`, update the following line

 ```
 vle.remote.url=http://www.vle-project.org/pub/1.1
 ```

-with
+With:

 ```
 vle.remote.url=http://www.vle-project.org/pub/1.1,http://mydistrib/
 ```

-Then you have to perfom an update of the local view of the remote packages:
+Then you have to perform an update of the local view of the remote packages:

 ```bash
 vle --remote update
 ```

 To install packages from this distribution you can use the remote mode the [vle CLI] (VLE-Application-for-vle-1.1).

 ### Content of a distribution